-Stone by Stone, the most well known and authoritative, narrates the story from the region’s oldest rocks to the current dilemma of managing this cultural resource.
-The Washington Post called it a manifesto.
+Stone by Stone (Walker, 2002) is the most well known and authoritative.
+It narrates the story of New England’s historic stone walls from the oldest one known (1607) to the current situation of managing this cultural resource.
+The Washington Post called Stone by Stone a “manifesto” for the stone wall conservation movement.
+It remains in print through Bloomsbury, Inc.

-Exploring Stone Walls is the first field guide to New England stone walls.
-It’s the kind of book you keep near the door or in the glovebox of your car.
+Exploring Stone Walls (Walker, 2005) is the first field guide to New England stone walls.
+It’s the kind of book you use to help interpret your own stone walls, or keep in the glovebox of your car when traveling.
 Bird-watching is seasonal.
 Wall-watching can be done all year round.
+Currently out of print.

-Stone Wall Secrets, co-authored with Kristine Thorson, is an award-winning illustrated children’s book designed to help teach school-age kids about Earth history using the human story of stone walls.
+Stone Wall Secrets (Tilbury House, 1998) was co-authored with Kristine Thorson.
+It’s an award-winning illustrated children’s book designed to help teach school-age kids about Earth history using the human story of stone walls.

 WRITTEN BY OTHERS